HASH1MX/TraeTyping/README.md

 A typing speed test application that measures your typing speed and accuracy.

 ## Features

+  ONE OF MY BEST AND FAVOURITE PROJECT I HAVE DONE.
 - Multiple time settings (15s, 30s, 60s, 120s)
 - Real-time WPM (Words Per Minute) calculation
 - Accuracy tracking